wp-plugins/tiviclick-live-video-chat/readme.txt

 2. List of agents.
 The guest can see which agent is available and select the agent to call
 3. Live Video Chat between non-registered Visitor and your website's Agent
 4. Chat
-5. tiviClick App
-6. Download Tiviclick Agent's App. to your Android mobile device
+5. Download Tiviclick Agent's App. to your Android mobile device
-7. Chat history
+6. Chat history

 == Changelog ==
 = 1.0 =